fredlcore/BSB-LAN/README.md

 Die deutsche Fassung dieser Datei gibt es <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/README_de.md">hier</A>.

+Before starting with anything, please read through the manual [here](BSB_LAN/docs/EN/README.md).

-BSB-LAN is an interface for the [Boiler-System-Bus (BSB)](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap10.html#1011-bsb), [Local Process Bus (LPB)](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap10.html#1012-lpb) and [Point-to-Point-Interface (PPS)](https://1coderookie.github.io/BSB-LPB-LAN_EN/chap10.html#1013-pps).
+BSB-LAN is an interface for the Boiler-System-Bus (BSB), Local Process Bus (LPB) and Point-to-Point-Interface (PPS).
 The adapter interface is designed for an *ESP32*-based microcontrollers (ESP32 NodeMCU, Olimex EVB, Olimex POE) or for an *Arduino Due* with Ethernet-Shield for web-based controlling via LAN/WLAN of heating systems such as Elco Thision, Brötje and other heating systems using Siemens controllers.
 Logging values on microSD-card is also possible.
 This project supports almost all parameters available on the respective heating systems and can serve in many ways as a cost-effective and in several ways more powerful alternative to the OZW 672, OCI 700 or Remocon Net B.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.